Data-Driven Linear Complexity Low-Rank Approximation of General Kernel Matrices: A Geometric Approach: Numerical experiments

 We observe that all methods are effective for Dataset 1, with the data-driven method - DD - being the most efficient and most closely tracking the SVD approximation error.
-We remark that the budget of points is not effectively used in proxy point method when the data is unstructured.
+We remark that \cdf{the large number of random samples in the bounding box} is not effectively used in proxy point method when the data is unstructured.
 Hence it is computationally more expensive than DD and ACA in this experiment.

 For Dataset 2, we are at the boundary at which hybrid methods are effective, i.e., those methods that assume a separation of the bounding boxes for $X$ and $Y$.
 However, DD and ACA still closely track the SVD approximation error.